jgadsden/musescore-tin-whistle/README.md

 # musescore-tin-whistle
 An extra instrument file for adding more tin whistle types to Musescore, it needs to be installed as an instrument extension using the MuseScore menu.
-IUse the same file for both MuseScore-2 and MuseScore-3:
+Use the same file for both MuseScore-2 and MuseScore-3:

 MuseScore-2